coupergateway/couper/docs/website/content/2.configuration/4.block/token_request.md

     "description": "backend block reference is required if no backend block is defined" },
   {
-    "name": "url",
-    "type": "string",
-    "default": "",
-    "description": "If defined, the host part of the URL must be the same as the <code>origin</code> attribute of the <code>backend</code> block (if defined)."
-  },
-  {
     "name": "body",
     "type": "string",
     "default": "",